ycrc/ycrc.github.io/docs/data/transfer.md

 #### Cyberduck

 You can also transfer files between your local computer and a cluster using an FTP client, such as [Cyberduck (OSX/Windows)](https://cyberduck.io/).
-You will need to configure the client with your netid as the username, the cluster transfer node as the hostname and your private key as the authentication method.
+You will need to configure the client with:

+* Your netid as the "Username"
+* Cluster transfer node (see above) as the "Server"
+* Select your private key as the "SSH Private Key"
+* Leave "Password" blank (you will be prompted on connection for your ssh key passphrase)

 An example configuration of Cyberduck is shown below.

 ![Cyberduck sample configuration.](/img/cyberduck.png)